Ascension (A Flock of Seagulls album)

-Ascension is the sixth studio album by English new wave band A Flock of Seagulls, released on 6 July 2018 by August Day Recordings.
+Ascension is the collaborative debut album by English new wave band A Flock of Seagulls, released on 6 July 2018 by August Day Recordings.
 It is the band's first album since 1984's The Story of a Young Heart that features all four original members.
 It contains 12 songs (11 from the first three albums and one new song) re-recorded with the Prague Philharmonic Orchestra.
 The album debuted and peaked at No. 8 on Billboards Top Classical Albums chart for the week of 21 July 2018 and at No. 29 on the UK Independent Albums Chart for the week of 13 July 2018.